nazneenprojects/techcrafting-with-keying/_posts/2025-01-22-SystemDesign.markdown

 - Cost Effectiveness

-# Parameters to evaluate :
+### Parameters to evaluate :
 | Params          | local       | cloud service |
 | :---            |    :----:   |          ---: |
 | simplicity      | lower       | Higher        |
 | Fidelity        | Equivalent  |Equivalent     |
 | Cost of Impl    |  Higher     | lower         |

-# Cloud Service Providers :
+### Cloud Service Providers :
 - server
 - serverless

+### Latency and Throughput Definitions:

+Latency: Time delay between initiating a request and receiving a response.
+Measures how quickly a single task or transaction is completed.

+Throughput: Number of tasks or transactions processed in a given time period.
+Measures overall system capacity and performance.

+Simple analogy:
+- Latency = Speed of a single delivery truck
+- Throughput = Total number of packages delivered by all trucks in a day

+Key differences:
+- Low latency means fast individual responses
+- High throughput means processing many tasks simultaneously